-Additional licence add-ons are required for configuring nodes.
+Additional licences for Data Management and Advanced Management are required for configuring nodes.

 Configure a node to run only flows, or configure a node to run all jobs except flows.
 Tableau Prep Conductor must be running on the node.

-The Data Management Add-on licence includes Tableau Prep Conductor, which enables you to schedule and track flows.
-The add-on is for a single Tableau Server deployment, which can be role-based or core-based.
+The Data Management licence includes Tableau Prep Conductor, which enables you to schedule and track flows.
+The licence is for a single Tableau Server deployment, which can be role-based or core-based.

-As a Creator, the Data Management Add-on is not required to create and edit flows directly on your server.
+As a Creator, Data Management is not required to create and edit flows directly on your server.